gurul/ECHOES/README.md

 ## 👥 Contributing

 We welcome contributions from developers, designers, writers, and anyone passionate about preserving generational wisdom.
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License,

 ## 🤝 Acknowledgements